 Fruit juice syrup requires no preparation.
-To prepare sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, Splenda) syrups, while heating the water in a pot on the stove (or microwave), add sugar slowly, stirring constantly to dissolve.
+To prepare sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, syrups, while heating the water in a pot on the stove (or microwave), add sugar slowly, stirring constantly to dissolve.
 Once it is dissolved remove it from the heat.
 After preparing the liquid syrup, let it cool before mixing it with the rhubarb!

 In a large bowl, combine the rhubarb and sweetener solution.
 Mix completely.